Updated February 8, 2021

 How to Identify Mental Health Challenges in Your Organization

 Statistics show people are seeking behavioral health support at a growing rate.
-Mental Health America has reported an upsurge in their clinical anxiety screenings, and at Premise Health, we’ve witnessed a 26 percent increase in new member visits since the beginning of the year, likely due to coronavirus anxieties.
+Mental Health America has reported an upsurge in their clinical anxiety screenings, and at Premise Health, when comparing October 2019 to October 2020, we’ve witnessed a 94% increase in new member visits, likely due to coronavirus anxieties.

 As we continue to navigate the new normal, the need for behavioral health support will continue to grow.
 Understanding what to look for in your population can help identify conditions before they escalate and help keep your employees healthy and productive.